COMPETITIVE CLASSES

 Acrobatic Arts

 Our studio offers the acclaimed Acrobatic Arts program, which integrates technique, strength training and flexibility development with dance, allowing our students to safely develop acrobatic and aerial moves to complement their dance training.
-Acro 1 and Acro 2 take part in pictures and the year-end recitals May 31 & June 1, 2025.
+Level 2 takes part in pictures and the year-end recitals May 29 & 30, 2027.
 Class placement will be at staff discretion.

 Classes